 Silver projector screens have the ability to increase the visibility of the whites and contrast colours appear more prominent as it provides better depth as well as increased perception of black as well as white colours along with all other types of colours in the spectrum.
 When a hot spot occurs on the projector screen, the silver screen must be coated with an emulsion or a conductive surface which is similar to that of a white screen.
 Such emulated silver screens offer good light diffusion and they are now days in demand as the preferred choice of projector screens.

-Why are these four factors considered while buying a paint?
+Four factors considered while buying a paint for projector screen?

 The lighting that is present in the room is one of the major factors that should be taken into account while selecting a paint for the projector screen.
 Rooms that have white screens have the ability to reflect more amounts of light in comparison to black or grey screens.
 If the room is bright with ample amount of lighting, white paint is preferred to be used on the projector screen.
 In rooms which have dim lighting or when the projector that is being used is incapable of producing enough amounts of light that is not bright, then a grey paint on the projector screen should be avoided.